Posts

 • “Why would anyone pick me?
 There are lots of people who are prettier, smarter, more outgoing.”

-This issue all boils down to our relationship with ourselves and whether or not we are captain of our own fan club.
-Rabbi Hillel the Elder (110 BC – 10 AD) deepens this question of doubting our own worthiness and invites us to more fully participating in our own life by asking:
+This issue all boils down to our relationship with ourself and whether or not we are president of our own fan club.
+Rabbi Hillel the Elder (110 BC – 10 AD) deepens this question of doubting our own worthiness and invites us to more fully participate in our own life by asking:

 “If I am not for myself, who will be for me?
 But if I am only for myself, what am I?
 If not now, when?”